2 kg pork loin

-- Place the pork on a grilling and roasting insert on a multi-purpose tray and insert the food probe into the thickest part of the meat, making sure the food probe is fully inserted.
+- Place the pork on a grilling and roasting insert on a universal tray and insert the food probe into the thickest part of the meat, making sure the food probe is fully inserted.

 - Place the pork into the oven on shelf position 2.
 Select a core temperature of 60°C, releasing the burst of steam immediately.
 Set the minute minder for 30 minutes.